When the time is on you, start and the pressure will be off

 [Sutra 3, Yogi Bhajan]

-start - sutra 3Start where you are!
+Start where you are!

-When the time is on you– that just conjures up a feeling of the weight on your shoulders, doesn’t it?
+When the time is “on you”– that just conjures up a feeling of the weight on your shoulders, doesn’t it?
 Time somehow personifies into an ogre, the ever lurking “Procrastination (Wo)Man,” pressing down on you, constricting your every movement.
 You’re stuck!
 Or, so it seems.
 Alas, what is a soulful, spiritual being to do?

 Start.
 Start where you are.
 Seems obvious, right?
 What often happens, however, is that we tend to get ahead of ourselves, and feel as if we should “already be further along.”
 So, starting from where we are feels like a failure, from the get-go.
 So we don’t go.
 Anywhere.
 At all.